 Students completing the major must take at least one advanced ecology elective, one advanced global studies elective, and one global perspectives elective.
-In addition, students must fulfill a biodiversity requirement by taking four courses from offerings in ecology and organismal diversity.
+In addition, students must fulfill a biodiversity requirement by taking five courses from offerings in ecology and organismal diversity.
 To fulfill the biodiversity requirement, students should take a minimum of two organismal diversity courses.
-The other two courses can be one of the following combinations: two additional organismal diversity courses; or, an organismal diversity and a conservation science course; or, a conservation science and an additional advanced ecology course.
+The other courses can be any courses from the Advanced Ecology or Organismal Diversity catergories, or an Upper Level elective in Biology Department.
 Only one organismal diversity course focusing on vertebrate animals may be counted toward completing requirements for the major.
 Approved courses are listed below.
 Students may petition the major coordinator to have other courses fulfill these electives.
-Students may count up to two courses taken while abroad toward the requirements for the major
+Students may count up to two courses taken while abroad toward the requirements for the major.